nielskrijger/node-url-permissions/README.md

 As a result when using URL-Based Permissions you may find yourself using other models as well.
 For example, imagine storing a file in a cloud service.
 The URL permission may look like:

 ```
-/files/DfDXj4knrEvetvcA:read,write
+/files/logo.png:read,write
 ```

 Say you want to share this file with anonymous users.
-To model this in your system you might create a group "anonymous" and add the permission `/files/DfDXj4knrEvetvcA:read` to that group.
+To model this in your system you might create a group "anonymous" and add the permission `/files/logo.png:read` to that group.
 However, allowing anyone to add permissions to the group "anonymous" will quickly grow that group's permission list to millions of records creating performance and manageability issues.

-Alternatively, you might create an additional resource url `/public/DfDXj4knrEvetvcA` acting as a symlink to `/files/DfDXj4knrEvetvcA`.
+Alternatively, you might create an additional resource url `/public/logo.png` acting as a symlink to `/files/logo.png`.
 This way by granting a group "anonymous" the permission `/public:read` allows anyone to access your publicly shared files.
 Revoking that access is as simple as removing the symlink.
 While this works, you might not want to create symlinks like that.

-A more simple approach is to add additional attribute `public=true|false` to each database file metarecord and check programmatically whether a user is granted access or not.
-Using URL Permissions in this scenario you might create a group "anonymous" and grant it the permission `/files?public=true:read`.
+A more simple approach is to add an attribute `public=true|false` to each file record and check programmatically whether a user is granted access or not.
+To express this in an URL Permission you can use `/files?public=true:read`.

-While URL Permissions are flexible, it is likely you will find yourself in a situation where other access control models are a better fit.
+While URL Permissions are flexible, it is likely you will find yourself in a situation where other access control models are easier to implement and maintain.